InvirganceDocumentation/convirgance-docs/docs/getting-started.md

 Welcome to the Convirgance documentation!
 In this section we'll go over getting started, first installing and then covering a few simple examples.

-As you read through the documentation, I encourage you to build along and explore how different parts of the library interact with eachother.
-It may seem daunting at first which is only because its new.
-Convirgance is crazy simple just give it a shot.
+As you read through the documentation, I encourage you to build along and explore how different parts of the library interact with each other.
+It may seem daunting at first, but this is only because it's new.
+Convirgance is crazy simple-just give it a shot.

 ## Installation